wslee00/openai-apex/README.md

 This project provides a Salesforce Apex implementation of the OpenAI API client that follows the same design patterns and structure as the official Java SDK.
 The implementation includes:

-- **OpenAIClient Interface**: Main interface defining all API operations
-- **OpenAIOkHttpClient**: Implementation using Salesforce HTTP callouts
+- **OpenAIClient**: Main client class using Salesforce HTTP callouts
 - **Builder Pattern**: Fluent API for creating parameters and options
 - **Model Classes**: Apex equivalents of OpenAI API models
 - **Operation Interfaces**: Organized API operations by category